 Law & Order is an American police procedural and legal drama television series created by Dick Wolf.
 It has been broadcast on NBC since its debut on September 13, 1990.
 Set in New York City, the series follows the professional lives of several police officers and prosecutors who represent the public interest in the criminal justice system.

-One of the best crime TV series of all time.
+It’s one of the best crime TV series of all time.
 A former Naval Intelligence officer, Thomas Magnum, resigned his Navy commission to become a private investigator on the north shore of Oahu, Hawaii.
 Magnum P.I. made being a private investigator cool and led many to pursue a career in the field.